nikki-lea/gaming-pc-2020/README.md

 **SDRAM**: Synchronous dynamic random access memory

 **Data Rate**: Number of times per second that a module sends and receives data.
 DDR (Double data rate) frequency is twice its clock frequency.
 DDR4 is the 4th generation of DDR memory.
+Note that RAM has its own independent clock cycle separate from a CPU or GPU clock cycle.

 **Rank**: Collection of ICs that connects to the RAM.